Green Arrow: The Longbow Hunters

-Green Arrow: The Longbow Hunters is a comic book limited series by the creative team of writer/artist Mike Grell and colorist Julia Lacquement.
+Green Arrow: The Longbow Hunters is an American comic book limited series by the creative team of writer/artist Mike Grell and colorist Julia Lacquement.
 It was published monthly by DC Comics from August to October 1987.
 The series is notable for shifting the tone of the character Green Arrow into a more gritty and grounded setting.

 Green Arrow: The Longbow Hunters follows Oliver Queen, the superhero known as Green Arrow, dealing with a group of drug runners.